 The Phoenix in Ancient Rome

-The Romans were also dazzled by the phoenix.
+The phoenix dazzled the Romans.
 They saw the immortal phoenix as an ideal symbol for the interminable reign of the Roman empire.
 In fact, Rome came to be known as the Eternal City.
 Thus, the phoenix was an apt symbol.
-The Romans even put phoenixes on their coins.
+The Romans even put phoenixes on their coins.9

 One Roman emperor in particular, named Elagabalus, was so obsessed with the phoenix that he wanted to eat one.
 As the legend goes, Elagabalus was convinced that eating a phoenix would grant him immortality.